FAQs — Answers to your Moving Questions

 Is VanMan insured?

-If your risk needs are not met by our service agreement, please arrange Transit Insurance with your insurance provider or purchase EziMove on line.
+If your risk needs are not met by this agreement, please arrange Transit Insurance with your insurance provider or purchase EziMove insurance cover on-line.

 Do you provide packaging?